Skip to Content

 • Additionally, we can see the “Tasty” values for all other states of ProductProduct, i.e., we can see the Driver Nodes for all perfume brands simultaneously.
 We can now compare the relative positions of the Driver Node “Tasty.”

 • A short tick mark on the scales indicates the respective mean value for a Driver Node across all states of the Breakout Node.
-Therefore, we can easily identify whether "our" perfume brand performs above or below average.
-Furthermomre, we can identify the gaps to the "best" and "worst" level for each Driver Node.
+Therefore, we can easily identify whether “our” perfume brand performs above or below average.
+Furthermore, we can identify the gaps to the “best” and “worst” level for each Driver Node.

 The button Export Ranges allows you to export the value ranges for each Driver Node and save them to a text file.

-These ranges can be used in the context of optimization, e.g., as constraints in Target Dynamic Profile
+These ranges can be used in the context of optimization, e.g., as constraints in Target Dynamic Profile.

 Quadrant Interpretation